adam-p/markdown-here/README.md

 # ![Markdown Here logo](//github.com/adam-p/markdown-here/raw/master/src/common/images/icon48.png) Markdown Here

-*Markdown Here* is a Google Chrome, Firefox, and Thunderbird extension that lets you write email in Markdown and render it before sending.
+*Markdown Here* is a Google Chrome, Firefox, and Thunderbird extension that lets you write email<sup>*</sup> in Markdown and render them before sending.
 It also supports syntax highlighting (just specify the language in a fenced code block).

 Writing email with code in it is pretty tedious.
 Writing Markdown with code in it is easy.
 I found myself writing email in Markdown in the Github in-browser editor, then copying the preview into email.
 This is a pretty absurd workflow, so I decided create a tool to write and render Markdown right in the email.

 To discover what can be done with Markdown in *Markdown Here*, check out the [Markdown Cheatsheet](//github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

+<small>*: And Google Groups posts!</small>

 ![screenshot of conversion](//github.com/adam-p/markdown-here/raw/master/store-assets/markdown-here-image1.gimp.png)